XerxesDGreat/i-josh.com/content/synechdoche-new-york.md

 Category: Reviews
 Tags: philip seymour hoffman, movies
 Date: 03/28/2015 22:37
+FBDescription: My review and thoughts about the movie Synecdoche, New York.

 So, I almost didn't get a post in today because I was trying to hurry a treat for y'all.
 However, I decided to not rush so much and to instead give you a review of one of the movies I watched while I was working on the treat: [Synecdoche,